shopware5/devdocs/source/blog/_posts/2016-10-27-advanced-promise-patterns.md

     	if (Math.random() > 0.5) {
         	fulfill('Yeah');
         } else {
-        	new Error('Oh no something went wrong');
+        	throw new Error('Oh no something went wrong');
         }
     });
 }

 random().then(function(results) {
     alert('Success');
-}).catch(function(err) {
-	// ...never called
-	alert('Error');
 });
 ```

-<iframe src="https://jsfiddle.net/klarstil/rn62zntv/embedded/result/" frameborder="0" width="100%" height="250px"></iframe>
+<iframe src="https://jsfiddle.net/klarstil/rn62zntv/1/embedded/result/" frameborder="0" width="100%" height="250px"></iframe>

 *Error handling with promises - the wrong way*

 As you can see in the above code and playing around with the example, the error will never be reported and silently ignored, which is a worst case scenario.
 This is the place where the `reject()` method comes in handy.
 The modification is very simple but has a huge impact on your application and the propagation of errors.
+Always make sure you're adding a `catch()` callback to catch the error.

 ```
 function random() {